Liposuction New York City

 It should be noted that there is no ideal method for liposuction.
 Almost on a monthly basis, a new “revolutionary” technique is introduced through popular magazines and television.
 Often the time needed to objectively analyze new instrumentation and publish these results in professional journals is years after the introduction of a “brilliant lipo” or other technique that professes to render all other methods obsolete.
 However, newer innovations have made the results more predictable and consistent.
 The most important factor in determining the result for a liposuction is the experience and knowledge of the surgeon involved.
 Good results are obtainable with almost any technique, and similarly poor results are equally obtainable with newer as yet, unproven techniques.

 Ideally, the patient should have a stable weight for months before surgery.
 Patients with high BMIs (body mass index) should seek dietary consultation and weight management before liposuction is entertained.
 If you desire, our office may help you to arrange this consultation.

 In women, the most frequent areas of liposuction are the abdomen, outer thighs, inner thighs, and circumferential legs.
 Other areas include the hips, waist, and upper back rolls.
-In men, typically the “love handles” at the waist are treated as well as the breasts, and chest area to treat gynecomastia.
-Read more about male liposuction.
+In men, typically the “love handles” at the waist are treated as well as the breasts, and chest area to treat gynecomastia (enlarged breasts in men).